gitlabhq/gitlabhq/doc/administration/high_availability/redis_source.md

 the correct credentials for the Sentinel nodes.

-While it doesn't require a list of all Sentinel nodes, in case of a failure, it needs to access at one of listed ones.
+While it doesn't require a list of all Sentinel nodes, in case of a failure, it needs to access at least one of listed ones.

->**Note:**
+The following steps should be performed in the [GitLab application server](gitlab.md) which ideally should not have Redis or Sentinels in the same machine for a HA
-The following steps should be performed in the [GitLab application server](gitlab.md) which ideally should not have Redis or Sentinels in the same machine for a HA setup.
+setup:

 1. Edit `/home/git/gitlab/config/resque.yml` following the example in `/home/git/gitlab/config/resque.yml.example`, and uncomment the sentinels lines, pointing to the correct server credentials.

-1. Restart GitLab for the changes to take effect.
+1. [Restart GitLab][restart] for the changes to take effect.

 ## Example of minimal configuration with 1 master, 2 slaves and 3 Sentinels